openstack/glance/doc/source/glance.rst

 ``glance``.

 Let's walk through a simple example.
-Suppose we have a virtual disk image stored on our local filesystem at ``/tmp/images/myimage.iso``.
+Suppose we have a virtual disk image in qcow2 format stored on our local filesystem at ``/tmp/images/myimage.img``.
 We'd also like to tell Glance that this image should be called "My Image", and that the image should be public -- anyone should be able to fetch it.
 Here is how we'd upload this image to Glance::

   $> glance add name="My Image" is_public=true \
-       container_format=ovf disk_format=raw < /tmp/images/myimage.iso
+       container_format=bare disk_format=qcow2 < /tmp/images/myimage.img

 Note that the disk container formats are no longer defaulted and are thus strictly required.